Murshidabad district: History

 The capital city of Shashanka, the great king of Gauḍa region (comprising most of Bengal) in the seventh century CE and perhaps that of Mahipala, one of the later Pala kings of Bengal, were in this district.
-The earliest evidences of the history of the district date back to the pre-historic days, perhaps as early as circa 1500 BCE.
+The earliest evidences of the history of the district date back to the prehistoric days, perhaps as early as circa 1500 BCE.

 The district got its present name in the early eighteenth century and its present shape in the later half of the eighteenth century.
 Murshidabad town, which lends its name to the district, derived its name from its founder, Murshid Quli Khan.
+The city, lying just east of the Bhagirathi River, is an agricultural trade and silk-weaving centre.
 Travellers marvelled at its glory through the ages.
-The city, lying just east of the Bhagirathi River, is an agricultural trade and silk-weaving centre.
-Originally called Makhsudabad, it was reputedly founded by the Mughal emperor Akbar in the 16th century.
+Originally called Makhsudabad, it was reportedly founded by the Mughal emperor Akbar in the 16th century.
 Kartalab Khan was appointed as Diwan of Bengal Subah in 1701 CE by Aurangzeb.
 He shifted his office from Dacca (present day Dhaka) to Maksudabad in 1702 CE.
 In 1703 CE, Aurangzeb honoured him with the title of Murshid Quli Khan and granted the permission to rename the city as Murshidabad in 1704 CE after his newly acquired title.

-The Nawab Murshid Quli Khan made Murshidabad the capital city of Sube Bangla, comprising Bengal, Bihar, and Orissa.
+The Nawab Murshid Quli Khan made Murshidabad the capital city of Bengal Subah, comprising Bengal, Bihar, and Orissa.
 The family of Jagat Seth maintained their position as state bankers at Murshidabad from generation to generation.
 The East India Company reigned from here for many years after the Battle of Plassey.

 Warren Hastings removed the supreme civil and criminal courts to Calcutta in 1772, but in 1775 the latter court was brought back to Murshidabad again.
-In 1790, under Lord Cornwallis, the entire revenue and judicial staffs were fixed at Calcutta.
-The city is still the residence of the nawab, who ranks as the first nobleman of the province with the style of Nawab Bahadur of Murshidabad, instead of Nawab Nazim of Bengal.
-The Murshidabad palace, dating from 1837, is a magnificent building in Italian style.
+In 1790, under Charles Cornwallis, the entire revenue and judicial staffs were fixed at Calcutta.
+The city was still the residence of the nawab, who ranked as the first nobleman of the province with the style of Nawab Bahadur of Murshidabad, instead of Nawab Nazim of Bengal.
+The Hazarduari palace, dating from 1837, is a magnificent building in Italian style.
 The city still bears memories of Nawabs with other palaces, mosques, tombs, and gardens, and retains such industries as carving in ivory, gold and silver embroidery, and silk-weaving.